Why are we doing a diary study?

 How private is the diary?

 Importantly, you won’t be made to talk about anything you don’t want to talk about.
-We have explained to your parents/carers (you can read our information sheet for parents & carers here) that you should have the privacy to make these recordings without worrying about being interrupted or overheard if at all possible.
+We have explained to your parents/carers (you can read information for parents & carers here) that you should have the privacy to make these recordings without worrying about being interrupted or overheard if at all possible.

-Once you have recorded a diary entry, it will be sent to us via the mobile app, the recordings will be automatically deleted from your phone, and within a week, your video extracts will be viewed by members of the research team.
+Once you have recorded a diary entry, it will be sent to us via the mobile app, the recordings will be automatically deleted from your phone, and within a week, your diary entries will be viewed by members of the research team.
 All information collected will be completely confidential (private) to the research team and will not be seen by your parents, other pupils, teachers, or anyone who works at the school.

-If, however, when recording your video diary entry, you tell us something that makes us concerned for your welfare we may inform your school’s safeguarding lead.
+If, however, when recording your diary entry, you tell us something that makes us concerned for your welfare we may inform your school’s safeguarding lead.
 If you are over 16 and have left school, and you tell us something that makes us concerned for your welfare, one of our trained researchers will call you to discuss options for getting you the help that you need.
 We may also contact the safeguarding lead at your college/sixth form or contact the relevant child protection service.

 You can read our privacy notice here.